nodesmith/aion-wiki/Graphical-Interface.md

 If undesirable changes were made in the text editor, the original saved state of the file can be restored by clicking `Reset.`

+For details on config.xml, refer to the ([Configure your kernel section of the Installation wiki](https://github.com/aionnetwork/aion/wiki/Installation#configure-your-kernel).
+Note: disregard the instructions about creating an account from the CLI, since you can do so using the GUI instead.

 # Account Management

 Account management is performed in the "Accounts" screen of the GUI.
 Upon first usage, the wallet will not have any accounts and will look like this: